KennethTrecy/comroconbu/README.md

 Builds configuration that can be used by [Rollup].
 It will be based from common patterns of configuration in my personal projects.

-## Origin
-Some parts of the repository was based from [`docker_js-mocha`] branch of [Web Template].

-The template is specialized for front-end development.

 ## Installation
 Run the following on your command line:
 ```